 Additional DARE Entries

 DARE contributed material to the website for the PBS documentary Do You Speak American?
-The entries, 100 of them, are also posted to the DARE website here.
+Some of these entries, along with many new ones, are also posted to the DARE website here.